Sounds of Germany

 Requirements for the moving pictures

 But this also created new demands on the video content.
 Therefore we decided to shoot the whole material from the ego perspective.
 This makes it easy for storytelling to explain why the sound is three-dimensional in the first place.
 In addition, exciting interactions with hands can be created, which not only produce sounds that are important for the resulting beat.
 Because protagonists in the true sense of the word should not be the focus, but the cities themselves.
-Thanks to the POV view, viewers can also feel their way better into the immersive journey – even without VR glasses, comfortably from home.
+Thanks to the POV view, viewers can also feel their way better into the immersive experiences – even without VR glasses, comfortably from home.

 Sounds Of Germany Sennheiser Momentum Wireless